dherault/serverless-offline/README.md

 #### corsDisallowCredentials

-When provided, the default Access-Control-Allow-Credentials header value will be passed as 'false'.\
+When provided, sets the Access-Control-Allow-Credentials header to 'false'.\
-Default: true
+Default (without flag): credentials are allowed ('true')

 #### corsExposedHeaders